582-41W-VA/lia-luvanier00/README.md

 ## Goal

-To create a modern website that acts as a central hub for WIOBL, making communication, registration, and league management easier for parents, players, and coaches.
+To create a website that acts as a central hub for WIOBL, making communication, registration, and league management easier for parents, players, and coaches.

 ## Our Team